KingJamesSong/DifferentiableSVD/README.md

 The proposed Scaling Eigen Branch (SEB) is implemented [here](https://github.com/KingJamesSong/DifferentiableSVD/blob/main/src/representation/SEB.py), and the training scripts are available [here](https://github.com/KingJamesSong/DifferentiableSVD/tree/main/FGVC).

-The pre-trained models are available [here]().
+The pre-trained models are available via [Google Drive]().

-The perturbation-based visualization results are available [here](), and the back-propagation-based visualizations are available [here]().
+The perturbation-based visualization results are available via [Google Drive](), and the back-propagation-based visualizations are available via [Google Drive]().
 We use [torchray](https://facebookresearch.github.io/TorchRay/) to generate these visual explainability images.

 ## Citation
 If you think the codes is helpful to your research, please consider citing our paper: